danielegasparri/span-gui/README.md

 Well, this is a quite general question.
 Here I give you some advices:
 a) If you want to load just one spectrum, load it directly without generating a spectra list, but activate the "I browsed a single spectrum" option before pressing the "Load!" button
 b) If you have a spectra list file which has not been generated by SPAN, check its format.
 Remember that the first line should contain a comment (#comment), then you need to list the absolute path and the full name of your spectra, unless they are stored in a subfolder of SPAN: in this case also the relative path is good
 c) Check the architecture of your spectra.
 Due to the fact that astronomers rarely agrees with each others, there are plenty of spectra formats out there.
-SPAN try to consider all, but it may fail.
-Try with different spectra to see if the problem persists
+SPAN tries to consider all, but it may fail.
+Try with different spectra to see if the problem persists.

 1. **Why do I see a weird wavelength scale in my loaded spectra?**
 SPAN will always show the wavelength scale of the plots in nm.
-If the "Plot" button will show you a strange wavelength range of your spectra, you likely selected a wrong wavelength unit scale for you spectra.
-In order to be as general as possible and acocunt to the many creative ways that astronomers have to define the wavelength units and keywords in the spectra, SPAN does't even try to guess it.
+If the "Plot" button will show you a strange wavelength range of your spectra, you likely selected a wrong wavelength unit scale.
+In order to be as general as possible and account to the many creative ways that astronomers have to define the wavelength units and keywords in the spectra, SPAN does't even try to guess it.
 You should set manually in the "Wavelength of the spectra is in:" option in the "Prepare and load spectra" frame.
 Of course, all the spectra in your list should share a common wavelength units (but they can be both logarithmically and linearly binned).
-If the problem persists, it is possible that you spectra have "fancier" wavelength units and cannot be properly read by the program.
+If the problem persists, it is possible that your spectra have "fancier" wavelength units and cannot be properly read by the program.
 The available wavelength units handled by SPAN are Angstrom (A), nanometers (nm) and micrometers (mu).
-If your spectra use different wavelength units, SPAN cannot read them properly.
+If your spectra use different wavelength units, SPAN cannot read them.

 3. **How do I load just one spectrum?**
 If you want to work with just one spectrum, you DO NOT need a spectra list.
 SImply browse your spectrum and activate the checkbox "I browsed a single spectrum".
 Set the correct wavelength units and click "Load!".

 4. **How do I handle a lot of spectra stored in different folders and within a lot of non spectra files?**
 There is a simple answer for that.
-The "Generate spectra list containing 1D spectra" will scan the selected folder and all the sub-folders looking for fits, .txt and .dat files.
-You just need to put all your spectra in this root folder, which can contain as many subfolder as you want.
+The "Generate spectra list containing 1D spectra" will scan the selected folder and all the relative sub-folders looking for fits, .txt and .dat files.
+You just need to put all your spectra in this root folder, which can contain as many subfolders as you want.
 Then, once you load this spectra list, SPAN will recognize automatically which file is a spectrum and which not and will delete from the listbox all non valid spectra.
 Anyway, I advice you to create working folder or subfolders as clean as possible from non spectra files.

 5. **How do I reset the parameters and the tasks if I played for so long that the entropy of SPAN now tends to infinite?**
 Don't panic!
 Click "Edit → Clear All Tasks" to deactivate all the tasks, or a more aggressive "File → Restore Default Parameters" to restore the default parameters.